lelynn/newrepo/_projects/3_project.markdown

 redirect:
 ---
-During the first intership, I was taking artificial intelligence classes.
-I was quite good at it and found it a lot of fun.
-Yagmur introduced me to the AI department and Umut, and there I started my second internship.
-This internship became way more technical than the first one.
-I am currently still working on this project.
-It is quite challenging for me since I have never done anything like this before.
+After taking some AI classes, I decided it is something I really enjoy.
+My supervisor introduced me to the AI department, where I then started an intership project.
+This internship became way more technical than the first one, where I had to become familiar with many new concepts such as adversarial images, different loss functions and regularizers, k-clustering, Chainer and Pytorch, working via ssh cluster, etc. I am currently still working on this project, and is quite challenging for me since I have never done anything like this before.
 But I liked to be challenged.

+So far I have become familiar with making my own convolutional models that take in an input image and that outputs specific things.
+Convolutional neural networks are a form of artificial neural network, composed of artificial neurons.
+Artificial neurons are are an abstraction of neural behavior, which performs by first summing the input signals over all incoming synapses, formally written as:

+`$$ I_i = \sum_j{w_{ij} v_j} $$`

+where `$j$` is the pre-synaptic neuron and `$i$` is the post-synaptic neuron, `$v_j$` is the signal from `$j$` to `$i$` and `$w_{ij}$` is e strength of the synapse.

+Then the integral signal is transformed according to a non-linear function, formally as: `$$v_i = f(I_1)$$` Where `$f(I_i)$` is often a sigmoid or linear rectifier function.

+The goal of my model, is thus to learn by adjusting the weights in the nodes to produce the desired outputs to their input data.
+The desired outputs are defined by the targets that are provided to the model along with the input.

+Adversarial images are images generated with the intention to get the model to predict something different than what the actual target is.

 <div class="img_row">
     <img class="col three" src="{{ site.baseurl }}/assets/img/project3/NN.png" alt="" title="example image"/>